JayOfemi/BlackJack/README.md

 If a button is clicked to call a contract function and the contract does not respond, check the Terminal/Output section (bottom pane) of the window, where the contract will provide a reason or an error.

 DISCLOSURE: This contract uses a psuedo-random number generator that can be influenced by miners.
 Be careful when using this or a contract like this in a Casino Dapp for example, where real money is used.
-This contract protects against security issues like Re-Entrancy, and makes certain that only the player can use any of the functions in the game's interface.
-The contract has not been tested thoroughly enough to guarantee protection against other kinds of attacks.
+This contract protects against security issues like Re-Entrancy and forced payments through self destruct of another contract, and makes certain that only a player can use any of the functions in the game's interface.
+The contract has not been tested thoroughly enough to guarantee protection against all kinds of attacks.
 This repository is open to the public.
-Feel free to Fork and pull requests to help improve the code.